seasarorg/dbflute-play/dbflute-play-java-example/etc/tools/readme.txt

 put play and sbt here
-and you can play.sh and sbt.sh
+and you can play.sh and sbt.sh in the 'script' directory

 like this: